tkhq/sdk/examples/with-gnosis/README.md

 By default, this script will do the following:

-1. create a new Gnosis Safe (e.g. 3/3 multisig)
+1. Create a new Gnosis Safe (e.g. 3/3 multisig)
-2. initiate a Safe transaction
+2. Initiate a Safe transaction
-3. approve transaction onchain using each signer
+3. Approve transaction using offchain EIP-712 signature
+4. Approve transaction using offchain raw signed message signature
+5. Approve transaction onchain
-4. execute transaction once all approvals have been obtained
+6. Execute transaction once all approvals have been obtained

-Note that these transactions will all be broadcasted sequentially.
+NOTES:

-The script constructs a transaction via Turnkey and broadcasts via Infura.
-If the script exits because your account isn't funded, you can request funds on https://goerlifaucet.com/ or https://faucet.paradigm.xyz/.
+- If the script exits because your account isn't funded, you can request funds via https://goerlifaucet.com/, https://faucet.paradigm.xyz/, or Coinbase Wallet (developer settings).

-Visit the Etherscan link to view your transaction; you have successfully sent your first transaction with Turnkey!
+- Transactions will all be broadcasted sequentially.
+- Sepolia users: the Alchemy provider in Ethers v5 does not support Sepolia.
+Either use an alternative provider, or switch networks.

 See the following for a sample output: